29TB/iParadoxian/README.md

 **Important messages are typically signed with my PGP Key which can be found [`here`](PGP%20Public%20Key)**

-You may contact me via e-mail at `believaboat@gmail.com`.
+You may contact me via e-mail at `src@fbi.ac`.
 I also go by `srcry` on `libera.chat`.
 However, I have left Discord due to issues in trust with the company/software.

 ## My stack